piranna/piranna.github.io/pages/hire-me.md

   of work and a medium to achieve experiences, not a main objective by itself.
-- If *money* is a direct or indirect core concept of the project up to the point that removing it makes the project pointless, probably I would not be so much interested on working on it if there's no other elements like the technologies being used or the project concept or the oportunities that it can provide me, but definitely not by the project itself alone.
+- If *money* is a direct or indirect core concept of the project up to the point that removing it makes the project pointless, probably I would not be so much interested on working on it.
+Other elements like the technologies being used or the project concept or the oportunities that it can provide me can help, but definitely not by the project itself alone.

 #### Do you prefer to work alone, or as part of a group?